 Several different apparitions have appeared before park employees and tourists.
 Some are seen as cloud-like vapors while others look like people, dressed in 18th century attire.

-A clear apparition of a man dressed in an 18th century shirt and tie can be seen in one of the upstairs rooms, going about his business when the place is quiet and not open.
+The clear apparition of a man dressed in an 18th century shirt and tie has been seen in one of the upstairs rooms, going about his business when the place is quiet and not open.

 Sounds of a Large Man

 Footsteps made by a large man can be heard upstairs.